pitchinnate/laravelGenerator/ReadMe.md

 ***THIS HAS ONLY BEEN TESTED WITH MYSQL***

 ##Installation
-GenerateCommand.php goes into the /app/Console/Commands directory.
+GenerateModel.php goes into the /app/Console/Commands directory.
 I have also included a simple BaseModel file that I use to base all of my Models off of.
 This would go in /app/Models, as I store all my model files in /app/Models instead of /app which is where `php artisan make:model` does.